keboola/component-generator/README.md

 The path `/path/to/repository/` is expected to contain an empty [GitHub](https://github.com/) repository.

 Options:
-`--setup-only` -- only run setup of Travis deployment `--update` -- use to update existing repository, will ask about each file before copying
+- `--setup-only` -- only run setup of `Travis` or `GitHub Actions` deployment
+- `--update` -- use to update existing repository, will ask about each file before copying

 Pass options in the command line like this:

 	docker run --rm -i -t --volume=/path/to/repository/:/code/ quay.io/keboola/component-generator --setup-only

-Setup of travis deployment does the following:
+Setup of `travis` deployment does the following:

 - enable building of the repository
 - build only if .travis.yml is present